 Want the biggest endorphin rush?
 Choose cardio-based workouts like swimming, biking, running or even walking.
 Not your jam?
 No problem!
 Other forms of exercise, especially workouts like yoga that help calm your spirit, are also very effective.

 Just keep in mind, you should always consult your healthcare provider before starting a new workout routine.
 This is especially true if you have fibroids and anemia, a common side effect of prolonged heavy periods.
+And remember, if you have fibroids, high intensity workouts during your period could be painful.
+That’s because HIIT workouts direct blood flow to your vital organs.
+But that means your fibroids have a lower supply of blood, at least temporarily.
+Which could translate to increased pain while you’re getting your sweat on.

 What’s the Best Protection for Women with Heavy Flows?